00mjk/isomorfeus-project/docs/upgrading.md

 ### from 2.1 to 2.2

-to benefit from improved behavior in development update 'config.ru' to the following pattern, changing the 2 occurances of YourAppClass to the class of your app:
+to benefit from improved behavior in development and server side debugging, update 'config.ru' of your app according to the following pattern:
 ```ruby
 require_relative 'app_loader'